All Episodes

 You have the whole political article.

-And by the way, the main voter now works for the New York Times.
+By the way, the main voter now works for the New York Times.

 Our country's been through a lot.

-He didn't even know what fusion GPS is, had no idea Genie Ray had worked for the Clintons.
+He didn't even know what Fusion GPS is, had no idea Genie Ray had worked for the Clintons.

 None whatsoever.